Southwest Airlines Pet Policy: Fly with Your Cat or Dog Safely

 Service Animals

-If you’re traveling with a service animal, it’s crucial to present a completed Department of Transportation Service Animal Air Transportation form at either the ticket counter or gate on the day of your travel.
+If you’re traveling with a service animal, present a completed Department of Transportation Service Animal Air Transportation form.
+You can present the form at either the ticket counter or gate on the day of your travel.
 Ensure the form is dated on or after the date you purchased your ticket to avoid any issues.
-It’s worth noting that an animal vest, harness, ID card, or registration alone won’t suffice as proof of a trained service animal – the completed form is mandatory.
 In the event that an animal doesn’t meet the qualifications for trained service animals, it may still be able to travel as a pet for a fee.

 Requirements and Restrictions: Southwest Airlines Pet Policy